aejion/NeuFace/README.md

 The paper presents a novel 3D face rendering model, namely **NeuFace**, to learn accurate and physically-meaningful underlying 3D representa tions by neural rendering techniques.
-NeuFace naturally incorporates the neural BRDFs into physically based rendering, capturing facial geometry and complex appearance properties in a collaborative manner.
-Additionally, NeuFace has a decent generalization ability to common objects.
+NeuFace naturally incorporates low-rank neural BRDFs into physically based rendering, allowing it to capture facial geometry and complex appearance properties collaboratively, which enhances its robustness against *specular* reflections.
+Additionally, NeuFace exhibits commendable generalization abilities when applied to common objects.

 ## Installation Requirmenets